Is Turkey Bad For Dogs? & Other Thanksgiving Foods

 2. Roll out the dough and cut it into 3″ circles with a cookie cutter.

-3. In a pan, combine the water and flour, stirring until the flour dissolves.
+3. Combine the water and flour in a saucepan, stirring until the flour dissolves.

 4. Heat on medium until the mixture thickens.